NeerBhardwaj/neerbhardwaj.github.io/_pages/research.md

 author_profile: true
 ---

-I am currently interested in o-minimality and its interactions with other areas of mathematics.
+I am currently interested in the model theory of valued fields.

 ## Publications